Analytic force-free jet from disk-fed rotating black holes: Black hole force-free jet

 In Sec.~\ref{sec:III}, we found two vacuum solutions in flat spacetime that may be promoted to Schwarzschild spacetime and may then serve as seed solutions for BZ perturbation.
 But only the asymptotically parabolic solution is viable as a physically valid solution in the Kerr spacetime.
 As mentioned in Sec.~\ref{sec:III}, the asymptotically dipolar solution has a caustic of magnetic field lines in flat spacetime located at the outer edge of the disk, which cannot be removed in the Kerr background.
-Because of this feature, the total current throughout the disk diverges and all the magnetic field lines corotate with the outer edge of the disk, and thus the Znajek condition cannot also be satisfied by the magnetic fields threading the horizon in the black hole case.
-Moreover, a rotating black hole cannot sustain a magnetosphere consisting entirely of closed magnetic field lines sourced by an accretion disk, due to the strong twisting of the field lines, and the jet formation naturally involves open field lines~\cite{Uzdensky:2004,Parfrey:2014, Bransgrove:2021}.
-As a result, the poloidal structure of a dipolar field in a nonrotating background cannot, in principle, be sustained around a rotating black hole, and thus the BZ perturbation cannot be performed consistently.
-For these reasons, we focus only on the asymptotically parabolic solution to model a black hole jet in this paper and investigate its properties.
-Also, in what follows, our analysis is confined to the northern hemisphere, $0 \leq \theta \leq \pi/2 $, since the fields in the southern hemisphere can be recovered by reflection.
+Because of this feature, the total current throughout the disk diverges and all the magnetic field lines corotate with the outer edge of the disk, and thus the Znajek condition cannot also be satisfied by the magnetic field threading the horizon in the black hole case.
+Moreover, a rotating black hole cannot sustain a magnetosphere consisting entirely of closed magnetic field lines sourced by an accretion disk, due to the strong twisting of the field lines, and the jet formation naturally involves collimation of plasma flowing along open field lines~\cite{Uzdensky:2004,Parfrey:2014, Bransgrove:2021}.
+Hence, the poloidal structure of a dipolar field in a nonrotating background cannot, in principle, be sustained around a rotating black hole, and thus the BZ perturbation cannot be performed consistently.
+For these reasons, we consider only the asymptotically parabolic solution to model a black hole jet in this paper and investigate its properties.
+The asymptotically dipolar solution may instead be relevant for magnetospheres of other astrophysical objects.
+Also, in what follows, our analysis is confined to the northern hemisphere, $0 \leq \theta \leq \pi/2 $, since the field in the southern hemisphere can be recovered by reflection.